-Six weeks can feel like a very long time when you’re juggling the needs of a special needs child and their siblings, so a few tricks up your sleeve will really help.
+Six weeks can feel like a very long time when you’re juggling the needs of a child with a disability and their siblings, so a few simple tricks up your sleeve will really help.

 1. Counting down

 The structure of school days tend to break down as the school year comes to an end and this can be difficult for some children.
 Prepare your child ahead of time with social stories about what they can expect and make a visual calendar of when different things are happening.
 If you need to, rehearse what is going to happen and talk to the school if necessary about how your child is going to participate in any specific events and activities such as concerts or presentations.